Pandas Series Introduction

 This entry is part 1 of 4 in the series pandas Series

-A pandas Series is a one-dimensional array-like object containing a sequence of values of the same type and an associated array of data labels, called its index.
-Again, all the elements are of the same type.
+A pandas Series is a one-dimensional array-like object containing a sequence of values of the any type and an associated array of data labels, called its index.
 You can think of a series as a column of data.
 It’s like a Python list and a Python dictionary combined.
 A list stores elements in order.
 A dictionary has association, meaning there are key value pairs.
 A series stores your elements in order and gives each one an identifier, namely an index.
 If we don’t specify an index, pandas will assign it a number, starting with zero and incrementing by one.

 What does a small series look like in Jupyter Notebook?
 Here is some code from my Jupyter notebook that I named PandasSeries.